makersacademy/news-summary-challenge/README.md

 ### Still to implement

-- Front end view for the resuts of the testing framework.
+- Front end view for the results of the testing framework.
 - Mocking the API response.

 #### User stories